Netflix/falcor-router/README.md

 **This release is a developer preview.** We are looking for community help to track down and fix bugs.
 We are also looking for help porting the Router to other platforms.

-## Creating a Virtual JSON Resource with a Falcor Router
+## Getting Started

-In this example we will use the falcor Router to build a Virtual JSON resource on an app server and host it at /model.json.
+Let's use the Falcor Router to build a Virtual JSON resource on an app server and host it at /model.json.
 The JSON resource will contain the following contents:

 ~~~js
 {